AirshipWeb/airship-website/src/pages/software/index.md

 Critical services can be upgraded with confidence, with gradual roll-outs (including the ability to roll-back), and guaranteed data and virtual machine integrity across container application upgrades.
 There's no need to shut down any services or live-migrate any virtual machines through the upgrade process.

+#### Easy Document Management

+Airship provides a library of curated definition that makes consumption, extension, and customization of infrastructure easy, and a command-line interface that streamlines management and rendering of YAML documents.
+The hardware and software stack is represented as Kubernetes resources and organized by Airship via Kustomize definitions across one or more versioned, tested git repositories.
+Airshipctl pulls together the required sources and renders their contents, managing site-specific overrides, secret decryption, and delivery of intent to the Kubernetes API server.

 <br>
 <br>